ritesh-kumar-nayak/DockerFiles/cleia4qzp000209m6g2cg6onm.md

 # Basic AWS Services For DevOps

+# Why and How Much of AWS for DevOps?

 AWS(Amazon Web Service) is a public cloud provider that provides 200+ cloud services covering infra, storage services, compute services, application services and many more that come under PaaS(Platform as a Service), IaaS(Infrastructure as a Service), SaaS(Software as a Service).

 However from a DevOps perspective, we do not really need to master all the 200 services so, we will be picking our services depending on our responsibility.
 In this article, we will be covering the minimum required AWS services to get started with DevOps.